pikotrek/django_easy_tags/readme.md

-django-easy-tags
--
+# django_easy_tags

-django-easy-tags is a simple django app which extends [django-tagging](https://django-tagging.readthedocs.io/en/develop/) package and makes tagging configuration extremely easy.
+django_easy_tags is a simple django app which extends [django-tagging](https://django-tagging.readthedocs.io/en/develop/) package and makes tagging configuration extremely easy.
 By adding a single line in your settings file you have all most used tagging functionalities in place.

-Quick start
+## Quick start
--

 1. Add "easy_tags" to your INSTALLED_APPS setting like this:
     ```